 The more you learn about life in Canada, the more comfortable you’re going to feel in your new country.
 Understanding the rules and the systems of this society will allow you to navigate them with more confidence.

-Most immigrants are aware of the fact that laws of one country differ from the laws of another country.
+Most immigrants know that laws of one country differ from the laws of another country.
 Laws are written rules.
 However, there are also many ‘unwritten’ rules each society lives by.
 We call those unwritten rules ‘culture’.
-To learn about some aspects of Canadian culture, click here.

 It is important for an immigrant to understand that there is no ‘better’ culture or ‘worse’ culture – cultures are simply different.
 The same often applies to systems.
 Even though we can sometimes talk about a better system in Canada, it is more helpful for new immigrants to think in terms of ‘different systems’.
 This way you can learn and understand how things work in this country without getting upset, frustrated or disillusioned.
 Your focus should be on the best way to use a particular system.